Kolaru/NormalModes.jl/README.md

 {\rm \bf x} = {\rm \bf M U z}.
 $$

-Inserting it in the Hamiltonian we get the decoupled system of harmonic oscillators[^annex]
+Inserting it in the Hamiltonian we get the decoupled system of harmonic oscillators (see the annex for the derivation)

 $$
 \mathcal{H} = \sum_j \frac{-\hbar^2}{2} \frac{\partial^2}{\partial z_j^2} + \omega_j^2 z_j^2.